JiangHongTiao/visual-attention-processing/trunk/infoSaliencyMap/Read_Me.txt

-demo1 is the demonstration of how to use infoSaliencyAttentionPoint(images , transformation engine, number of coefficients, locations of attention point) demo1_video is similar to demo1 but integrating psychology_data.mat and video into infoSaliencyAttentionPoint_video.
+demo1 is the demonstration of how to use infoSaliencyAttentionPoint(images , transformation engine, number of coefficients, locations of attention point) demo1_video is similar to demo1 but integrating psychology_data.mat and video into infoSaliencyAttentionPoint_video. demo2_video is similar to demo1_video but using only spatial saliency map instead of spatial temporal saliency map.